Skip to content

 Buster 32-bit, legacy ~6/21 ~9/40 ~10/42 - -

 On Pi 4, where there is a choice of gl, glcore and vulkan drivers, both glcore and vulkan gave an increase of a few fps in the menu.
+With legacy drivers, Ozone is much slower than XMB, so XMB values are also given.
+With Mesa, there is not much difference.

 FPS of VitaQuake2, default demo, default internal resolution (960x544), gl driver: